L-Cafe/L-Cafe.github.io/about.md

 permalink: /about/
 ---

+If you have a job offer, use the "Contact me" section to request my CV.

 I'm L1Cafe.
 I'm a Higher Technician Cross-Platform Application Developer.
 Currently studying Computer Science & Engineering at [URJC](http://www.urjc.es/), a Spanish university located in Madrid.